powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 > It can only be defined in megawatt, it is subtracted from the thresholds of the FlowCnec, adding an extra constraint.

 #### Creating a FlowCnec
-In FARAO, FlowCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:
+In OpenRAO, FlowCnecs can be created by the java API, or written in the json CRAC internal format, as shown below:

 ::::{tabs}
 :::{group-tab} JAVA creation API